Earth's Fury: Broadcast history

 The show was first shown on The Learning Channel in the United States from February 24, 1997, until November 17, 1998.

+In 1997, GRB pre-sold the show to Nine Network in Australia., followed by ITV and UK Horizons in the United Kingdom, RTL in Germany, Antena 3 in Spain, ATV in Hong Kong, Fuji TV in Japan, Televisa in Mexico (via Canal 5), and Groupe ASP in France.

 Some episodes of the show was shown in reruns on The Weather Channel (via the Storm Week series of television specials about weather phenomena, the Earthquake! episode was later shown as an episode of Storm Stories in 2006) in 2005 and the Fox Reality Channel in the United States from 2008 until 2009.

 In Europe, the show was shown on Reality TV (now known as CBS Reality) from 2001 until 2005.

 International versions

 On August 22, 2010, a version of the show titled Anatomy of a Disaster that is hosted by actor Richard Gutierrez, began airing on GMA Network, a Philippine television channel and lasted until November 6, 2011.

 Streaming release

-As of 2024, the show is made available for streaming online on the free ad-supported streaming television (FAST) and advertiser-supported video-on-demand (AVOD) streaming services Amazon Freevee and its sister SVOD service, Amazon Prime Video, Pluto TV (both with an original English version provided by FilmRise in the United States and in Latin America with a Spanish dub), The Roku Channel, Vix (also dubbed in Spanish under the title Anatomia del Desastre) and Tubi (replaced with a version provided by FilmRise, who acquired the digital distribution rights to several GRB Studios shows, but in the correct original 4:3 standard-definition aspect ratio with the show's closing credits omitted in favor of the GRB Studios and FilmRise production logos, starting in May 2023.)
+As of 2026, the show is made available for streaming online on video-on demand streaming services that partnered with Radial Entertainment's FilmRise (GRB's current digital distributor) including Amazon Prime Video, Fawesome, Pluto TV (both with an original English version provided by FilmRise in the United States and in Latin America with a Spanish dub), The Roku Channel, Vix (also dubbed in Spanish under the title Anatomia del Desastre) and Tubi (replaced with a version provided by FilmRise, who acquired the digital distribution rights to several GRB Studios shows, but in the correct original 4:3 standard-definition aspect ratio with the show's closing credits omitted in favor of the GRB Studios and FilmRise production logos, starting in May 2023.)

 On December 20, 2016, GRB Entertainment launched a channel dedicated to the show and posted its thirteen episodes on YouTube, but the aspect ratio on the YouTube releases of the first season of the show is in letterboxed version.